policy Discriminatory Harassment modified Mon Oct 02 2023 13:59:07 GMT-0400 (Eastern Daylight Time)

-Negotiated resolution is a process by which the Employee Relations and Compliance Office attempts to resolve complaints quickly and to the satisfaction of all parties without reaching formal findings, while protecting confidentiality to the extent possible.
-At any time during the negotiated resolution process, either party may elect to terminate the process and the Employee Relations and Compliance Office will then investigate the complaint.
-The Employee Relations and Compliance Office reserves the right not to proceed with an investigation if it determines that during the negotiated resolution process a complainant was offered and refused all of the relief to which he or she would be entitled.
+Negotiated resolution is a process by which the Employee Relations Office attempts to resolve complaints quickly and to the satisfaction of all parties without reaching formal findings, while protecting confidentiality to the extent possible.
+At any time during the negotiated resolution process, either party may elect to terminate the process and the Employee Relations Office will then investigate the complaint.
+The Employee Relations Office reserves the right not to proceed with an investigation if it determines that during the negotiated resolution process a complainant was offered and refused all of the relief to which he or she would be entitled.

-Generally, the Employee Relations and Compliance Office will not involve any person other than the complainant and respondent in the negotiated resolution process, except, as it may be necessary to consult with appropriate university officials regarding university policies and procedures.
+Generally, the Employee Relations Office will not involve any person other than the complainant and respondent in the negotiated resolution process, except, as it may be necessary to consult with appropriate university officials regarding university policies and procedures.
 Both parties will be asked to respect the confidentiality of the process.
 Negotiated resolution should be completed no later than thirty (30) days after the respondent has agreed to this process.

-If the complaint is successfully resolved, each party will sign a "Negotiated Resolution Form," prepared by the Employee Relations and Compliance Office, which describes fully the agreed-upon terms.
+If the complaint is successfully resolved, each party will sign a "Negotiated Resolution Form," prepared by the Employee Relations Office, which describes fully the agreed-upon terms.
 A copy of the complaint and the completed Negotiated Resolution Form will be available to the complainant and respondent upon request.

 FORMAL COMPLAINT PROCESS

-University of Louisville employees, students, applicants for admission or employment or other participants in the university's programs or activities who believes he or she has been unlawfully discriminated against on the basis of age, color, disability, gender (whether or not sexual in nature) national or ethnic origin, race, religion, sexual orientation, or veteran status may file a formal complaint with the Employee Relations and Compliance office in accordance with the procedures described below.
+University of Louisville employees, students, applicants for admission or employment or other participants in the university's programs or activities who believes he or she has been unlawfully discriminated against on the basis of age, color, disability, gender (whether or not sexual in nature) national or ethnic origin, race, religion, sexual orientation, or veteran status may file a formal complaint with the Employee Relations Office in accordance with the procedures described below.

 Complaints should be directed to:

-Employee Relations and Compliance Office
+Employee Relations Office